trungha22193/golang/README.md

 - <b>$ go get</b>: Used to fetch library.
 Don't use "dep", "glide" or "govender"
 - <b> "src/" folder</b>: Only contain customized code from import().
 - <b> Installation </b>: Put on README.md file of separated directory of each application.
+- The version is `go version go1.11.2 darwin/amd64`

 ## Table of Content
 - Chapter 1: Basic Golang programming in "/basic" directory